-This rapid review will look at what has been learned about good practice on aid transparency and how this learning has been applied by DFID/FCDO over the period since 2015 by examining compliance with aid transparency standards.
-In examining the impact of previous transparency investments on promoting the outcomes of improved accountability for and effectiveness of UK aid, this rapid review will also explore: how different stakeholder groups have made use of UK aid information; whether this information has supported these groups to pursue such outcomes; and whether UK aid transparency has promoted these outcomes in other ways.
+This rapid review looks at what has been learned about good practice on aid transparency and how this learning has been applied by DFID/FCDO over the period since 2015, by examining compliance with aid transparency standards.
+In examining the impact of previous transparency investments on promoting the outcomes of improved accountability for and effectiveness of UK aid, this rapid review also explores: how different stakeholder groups have made use of UK aid information; whether this information has supported these groups to pursue such outcomes; and whether UK aid transparency has promoted these outcomes in other ways.

 - Does the UK have a clear and coherent approach to aid transparency?